NiklasRolleberg/SonarImage_to_Occupancygrid/README.md

 # SonarImage_to_Occupancygrid
-This repository contains code for interpreting the image of the Norbit WBMS FLS sonar.
+This repository contains a ROS package for interpreting the image of the Norbit WBMS FLS sonar.
 The package contains filter.py which filters the sonar image from noise and turns the image into a binary image.
 It also contains grid.py which converts the binary sonar image into an Occupancygrid.
 To use this package you need to have a parser npde that parses the variables sent by the sonar and publishes them.

 ## Filter
 The filter takes in the flsdata and publishes an image after every step of the filter algorithm.